 Milk: The milk is added to the flour to create a paste.
 This combination gives the creamed corn that thick viscosity.
 You will need ½ cup milk.

 Cheese: This is extra, but also necessary, parmesan cheese! ¼ cup of parmesan cheese gives the creamed corn that cheesy top.
 I love the sharpness it adds to the dish.
+If you buy parmesan cheese in bulk, you can use excess cheese to make my cast iron spinach artichoke dip!

 Thyme: Fresh thyme adds an herby component to a rich side dish.

-variations and substitutions
+variations and substitutions 📖

 You can substitute frozen corn for fresh whole kernel corn.
 Use the same amount of fresh corn as frozen corn is listed in the recipe.
 About 4 ears of corn should be 24 ounces.
 Make sure you boil your ears of fresh corn for a couple minutes before adding them to this creamed corn recipe.

-tips & tricks
+tips & tricks 👩🏻🍳

 If you like burnt cheese (who doesnt?!), broil the creamed corn for 1-2 minutes after baking.
 This extra little heat will make the top have that golden brown crust and taste like burnt cheese.
 Broil on high for 1-2 minutes, keeping an eye on it to make sure it doesn't burn burn.

-step by step instructions
+step by step instructions 🔪

-1. Prep.
-Preheat the oven to 400F.
+Prior to starting, preheat the oven to 400F.
 Grease a 8x8 shallow casserole dish with butter.

-2. Combine.
-In a large saucepan over medium heat, melt butter.
-Then combine corn, heavy cream, sugar, salt, Lawrys seasoning, pepper, and garlic in the heavy saucepan.
+Step 2 - Add seasonings, cream, garlic, and sugar.
+Then add the heavy cream, sugar, salt, Lawrys seasoning, pepper, and garlic in the heavy saucepan.

-3. Flour mixture.
+Step 3 - Flour mixture.
 In a small bowl, whisk together the 3 tablespoon flour and milk.

-Pour into the corn mixture.
+Step 4 - Pour into the corn and simmer.
+Pour the flour mixture into the corn mixture.

-4. Thicken.
 Simmer for 5-10 minutes until the corn mixture begins to thicken.
 There should still be a little liquid but the consistency should be thick and creamy.

-5. Pour.
+Step #5 - Put into baking dish.
 Place corn into the prepared baking dish.
 Be sure to get all those creamy corn kernels from the bottom of bowl.

+Step #6 - Top and bake.
 Sprinkle the parmesan cheese on top.

-6. Bake.
 Place the creamed corn in the preheated oven and bake for about 10 minutes, until the cheese is completely melted and bubbly.
 Top with chopped fresh thyme and serve warm.

-serving suggestions
+serving suggestions 🍽️

 Serve warm with a serving spoon and topped with fresh chopped herbs.

-storage & reheating
+storage & reheating ⏲️

 Store leftovers in an airtight container in the refrigerator for up to 5 days.